BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 During Season of Docs, technical writers will spend a few months working closely with [open source organizations](https://developers.google.com/season-of-docs/docs/participants/) alongside mentors.
-Each writer works on an open source project chosen from the organization's list of projects or proposed by the writer.
+Each writer works on an open-source project chosen from the organization's list of projects or proposed by the writer.
 The writers bring their expertise to the projects’ documentation while at the same time learning about open source and new technologies.